murry61/touchosc-reaktor-8steps/README.md

 ## REAKTOR 8 STEPS SEQUENCER - TouchOSC templates

 ### Description
-This repository contains a collection of Reaktor 8STEPS Sequencer TouchOSC templates to use as an external sequencer surface controllers for your musical production setup.
+This repository contains a collection of Reaktor 8STEPS Sequencer TouchOSC templates, which can be used as external sequencer surface controllers for your music production setup.

 ---